cometbft/cometbft/docs/architecture/adr-104-out-of-band-state-sync.md

 The purpose of this ADR is to provide node operators with more flexibility in defining how or where State sync should look for application snapshots.
+More precisely, it enables State sync to support the bootstrap of nodes from application snapshots obtained _out-of-band_ by operators.
-The goal is to provide an alternative to the synchronization mechanism currently adopted by State sync, discovering and fetching application snapshots from peers in the network, in order to address the above mentioned limitations, while preserving the core of State sync's operation.
+The objetive is to provide an alternative to the mechanism currently adopted by State sync, discovering and fetching application snapshots from peers in the network, in order to address the above mentioned limitations, while preserving most of State sync's operation.

 ## Alternative Approaches